 - One-Scene Wonder: The doctor who treats Black Dynamite's bullet wounds; as they note in the commentary, Paul Hayes played the role much like a square 70's character actor more suited to detergent commercials than blaxploitation (Michael Jai White even compares him to Mr. Whipple), and the contrast between him and the cool-as-a-cucumber BD makes the scene even more absurd.

-- Vindicated by Cable: The movie was a flop in theaters but got a lot of notice through DVD and the Starz network and had an animated adaptation on [adult swim].
+- Vindicated by Cable: The movie was a flop in theaters due to its limited release, but it got a lot of notice through DVD and the Starz network and had an animated adaptation on Adult Swim.